-Divorce and child custody proceedings are some of the toughest things people go through in life and in the legal system.
-Given the high financial and emotional stakes involved in many divorce and child custody cases, it is crucial that you hire a diligent attorney who can represent your interests and make sure that you and your family are treated fairly and not taken advantage of.
+Divorce and child custody proceedings can be some of the toughest things people go through in life and in the legal system.
+Given the high financial and emotional stakes involved in many divorce and child custody cases, it is crucial that you hire a diligent attorney who will seek both to represent your interests well and assure that you and your family are treated fairly and not taken advantage of.

 To end a marriage in Georgia, the proper legal processes must be followed.
 This can be a relatively simple process or very complex depending on the circumstances.
 And every case is different.
 Divorces can either be uncontested (meaning the terms are agreed upon) or contested (meaning that the terms of the divorce are not agreed upon).
 Issues to be resolved in a divorce often include child custody, child support, division of assets, and alimony.
 We will consider all of these factors when helping you through the divorce process.

 At Wosnik Law, we will take the time to consider your case individually and carefully to help you select the best option for you and your family.
 We will also use our extensive courtroom experience to present your case to the judge or jury thoroughly and persuasively.

 In Georgia law, there are two broad types of custody, “legal” and “physical.”
 When a marriage comes to an end and there are children involved, a custody arrangement will have to be determined.